Project Overview

 Project overview

-We know sea levels are rising and extreme weather events will happen more often and may be more severe.
-In 100 years, the average sea level will be more than one metre higher than it is today.
+In accordance with climate change predictions (UKCP18), sea levels are rising, and extreme weather events will happen more often and may be more severe.
+It is predicted that in 100 years, the average sea level can be more than one metre higher than it is today.
 This means that all high tides and low tides will be one meter higher, too.

-As part of the Weymouth flood and coastal defence project, Dorset Council is working with Dorset Coast Forum, the Environment Agency, Wessex Water and WSP (engineering consultants), to develop an Outline Business Case (OBC).
+As part of the Weymouth Harbour and Esplanade FCERM Scheme, Dorset Council is working with Dorset Coast Forum, the Environment Agency, Wessex Water, BCP Council and WSP (engineering consultants), to develop an Outline Business Case (OBC).

 • up to 2042